 First things first, if you aren’t a celebrity chances are nobody is interested in any photos of you.
 According to Apple these photos were stolen from iCloud in a “very targeted attack”, targetted at celebrities.
 The hackers then asked for payment in bitcoin to view the photos, some of which were claimed to be fake by the celebrities involved.

-a statement that: “After more than 40 hours of investigation, we have discovered that certain celebrity accounts were compromised by a very targeted attack on user names, passwords and security questions, a practice that has become all too common on the Internet.”
+Apple said in a statement that: “After more than 40 hours of investigation, we have discovered that certain celebrity accounts were compromised by a very targeted attack on user names, passwords and security questions, a practice that has become all too common on the Internet.”

 The company insists that the privacy breach did not stem from a compromise of any of the systems used for the cloud storage service.
 Apple said: “None of the cases we have investigated has resulted from any breach in any of Apple’s systems including iCloud or Find my iPhone.”